eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### importNames

-This option in `paths` is an array and can be used to specify certain imports to restrict that are being exported from a module.
-Import names specified inside `paths` array looks for the module specified in the `name` property of corresponding object, so it is required to specify the `name` key with both `importNames` and `message` options.
+This option in `paths` is an array and can be used to specify the names of certain bindings exported from a module.
+Import names specified inside `paths` array affect the module specified in the `name` property of corresponding object, so it is required to specify the `name` property first when you are using `importNames` or `message` option.

-Passing `"default"` string inside the `importNames` array will restrict the import that is being exported by default by the module.
+Specifying `"default"` string inside the `importNames` array will restrict the default export from being imported.

 ```json
 "no-restricted-imports": ["error", {